 Nonetheless, it’s possible to deep-clean some parts of Safari with an app like CleanMyMac.
 You can reset Safari browser with the Applications tool in CleanMyMac.
 It’s a Mac cleaning app that has a reset option for apps, and it will wipe clean all your plug-ins, history, and cache.

 Resetting Safari is deleting all of the information from the browser, leaving it pristine like the first snow.
-Whatever history, data, extensions, or else you had in Safari browser, after resetting, it will all be wiped out irreversibly, so think twice if you have anything important stored in there.
+Whatever history, data, extensions, or else you had in the Safari browser, after resetting, it will all be wiped out irreversibly, so think twice if you have anything important stored in there.

 If you are ready to reset Safari, follow these steps: